All Episodes

 Ask questions, share your thoughts, even help shape future shows.

-From faith and freedom to the future of our nation.
+Join a group and connect on a deeper level from faith and freedom to the future of our nation.

-Go to vocal.com or download the app today and be a part of the mission to save our country.
+Go to Vocal.com or download the app today and be a part of the mission to save our country.

 Too many pharmacies and insurance companies are blocking the medications that actually work.

-That's why I recommend All Family Pharmacy.
+That's why I recommend all family pharmacies.

 They also have methylene blue, hydroxychloroquine, and so much more.